 - It is a recommended that you take out a Contents Insurance Policy as your landlord will not be liable for any claims involving your own possessions.
 Please speak to a member of our staff for more information.

 - If you are in receipt of Housing Benefit you will require a guarantor, this must be someone with sufficient income to cover the rent if for some reason Housing Benefit do not pay.
 Please note, Housing Benefit is only typically accepted on studio and one bedroom flats.

 - All persons eighteen years and over who will be living at the property must be named on the Agreement.

 - Once the references have been checked we will contact you to agree a starting date and make an appointment for you to come into the office, sign your Tenancy Agreement, go through the tenancy paperwork and collect the keys.
-You will be required to pay the deposit, the check-out fee and the due rent a few days prior to your tenancy as monies must be cleared into our account by this time.
+You will be required to pay the deposit and the due rent a few days prior to your tenancy as monies must be cleared into our account by this time.
 Bank transfer is the preferred method of payment.

 - Rent is due on the first day of each month and payment should be made by standing order.